SayakaIsBaka/fls-rich-presence-cs/README.md

 ## Issues

 - Timer may act weird sometimes
+- You may have to run the program as admin to get it working

 If you encounter any issues during installation or after, you can join [this Discord server](https://discord.gg/Dq68J8r) (I don't guarantee that I'll be able to help but I'll still try my best!)